faresbougourzi/Covid-19-Infection-Percentage-Estimation-Challenge/README.md

     │      └ Image_1342.png    Pr1342
     └──
  ```
- - In the Testing Phase: You have to submit the predictions of the validation data as 'Team_Name.csv' file, that contains the names of the slice images in the first column and their corresponding Covid-19 infection percentage estimation in the second column.
-This file must be compressed as 'predictions.zip' file and submitted to the indicated adress email in the testing phase.
+ - Testing Phase: each team should submit the predictions of the Testing data as 'Team_Name.csv' file, that contains the names of the slice images in the first column and the corresponding Covid-19 infection percentage estimation in the second column.
+This file must be compressed as 'predictions.zip' file and sent to: faresbougourzi@gmail.com.
 ```bash
     Team_Name.zip
     ├── predictions.csv